cisnlp/multilingual-fact-tracing/README.md

 ## Citation

-If you find our method, code and scores useful for your research, please considering citing:
+If you find our method, code, and scores useful for your research, please consider citing:

 KLAR dataset: